 Encourage your overcomer to make friends with a variety of other people.
 Church should be a good place to meet supportive people.
 Do not let him/her become dependent on you only.
 The overcomer needs to make friends with older people who can give some of the nurturing that the overcomer’s parents might not have been willing or able to give.
 The overcomer also needs friends of the same sex who are heterosexual, who know about his/her issues, and who give unconditional love.
 Many ssa/ma/tx overcomers have reported that it has been very healing to have heterosexual friends who know all about their attractions and are still willing to be their friends.

 The ssa/ma/tx lifestyle was an effort to get love needs met, but in the wrong way; so they need to learn to get their love needs met in the right way.
-The lifestyle was a way to get love, approval, friendship, loyalty, and belonging, but often with sexual expectations.
-Church ought to be a place to find love, approval, friendship, loyalty, and belonging, without sexual expectations.
+The lifestyle was how they met their needs for love, friendship, approval, understanding, loyalty, acceptance, and belonging, but often with sexual expectations.
+Church ought to be a place to find friends who meet those needs without sexual expectations.

 Your overcomer may be in prison.
 He/she may have been ssa/ma/tx before coming to prison or developed it after being locked up with others of the same sex.
 He may be a child molester or rapist, or he may have committed other terrible crimes.
 Because we were all once dead in our sins (Ephesians 2:1), love him/her without conditions.
 The Apostle Paul was also a great sinner (I Timothy 1:12-17).

 The Keys program does not focus much on sexual sins or fantasies.
 Discourage your overcomer from speaking more about these than necessary.
 Sexual temptations become weaker as the sins of the mind are overcome.
 Keep your overcomer focused on blocking the sins of the mind with memorized Scripture; as he/she does so, temptations will receive less reinforcement and will be replaced with godly thoughts.